 Note: You cannot edit or refine a model that Intelligent Structure Discovery creates automatically.
-To edit and refine a model, create, edit, and export it in Cloud Data Integration.
+You can only edit a model that you create in Cloud Data Integration.

 Intelligent Structure Discovery Process

 You can create a CLAIRE® intelligent structure model in Intelligent Structure Discovery.
 Intelligent Structure Discovery is a service in Cloud Data Integration.